-As a preventative measure, we have introduced a company-wide IT security concept.
+As a preventative measure, we have further strengthened our company-wide IT security concept.
 All email communication at MENTZ, whether incoming or outgoing, is scanned for potentially dangerous content.
 The aim is to strengthen security within the company and ensure trustworthy digital communication with our customers.

 As part of this concept, a catalog of rules was created that specifies which email attachments should be classified as potentially dangerous and result in the email being blocked.